maidsafe/safe_network/README.md

 ### Using a Local Network

-We can explore the network's features by using multiple node processes to form a local network. e also need to run a local EVM network for our nodes and client to connect to.
+We can explore the network's features by using multiple node processes to form a local network.
+We also need to run a local EVM network for our nodes and client to connect to.

 Follow these steps to create a local network: